carter-thaxton/basics-of-c/00-intro/intro.md

 C is a language.
 It's also a culture.
 I'd like to share what I know of this culture.
 I've lived in C-land for many years, and I like to think I speak the C equivalent of American Broadcast English, which lacks any obvious regional dialect.
 I also speak C++, and I use a simplified version of it, sort of like Simplified Chinese.
 That means anything I say here should be relatively nonconfrontational, and should get plenty of nods from a similarly-educated audience, rather than raised eyebrows.

 The good fundamentals of UNIX have been written about many times.
-The fact that Node.js embraces those fundamentals has also been a common theme recently.
-However, UNIX is also tied up with C.  UNIX is our Rome, and C is its Latin.
-All good programmers should know it.
-One day we may move on, but programming is still in its infancy, and it behooves us to understand and embrace our shared cultural roots.
+The fact that Node.js embraces those UNIX fundamentals has also been a common theme recently.
+However, UNIX was first associated with C, its lingua franca.
+UNIX is the Rome of computing, and C is its Latin.
+All good programmers should know it, even if it's no longer the most spoken language.
+One day we may move on, but software is still in its infancy, and it behooves us all to understand and embrace our shared cultural roots.

 Let's get to it.